Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-02.md

 Keep in mind that in each example a new array was created at each step!

-To go from the first step to the formsatted dates requied two steps: making a date object from a string and then making a formatted date from the date object.
+To go from the first step to the formatted dates required two steps: making a date object from a string and then making a formatted date from the date object.
 Since map returns an array you can do that by chaining the calls to map together.

 ```JS
 // Chain calls to map together to work through several steps